sveltejs/rollup-plugin-svelte/README.md

       generate: 'ssr',

       // ensure that extra attributes are added to head
-      // elements for hydration (used with ssr: true)
+      // elements for hydration (used with generate: 'ssr')
       hydratable: true,

       // Optionally, preprocess components with svelte.preprocess: